HRen5577/csc424-react-app/README.md

 Project requires a windows machine to start the frontend ecause HTTPS is enabled with Windows else change the package-json to Linux/Mac commands

+# NOTES:
+Update schemas to include phone numbers
+Update cookies on the frontend
+Update auto login